MBhargavi18/aI-HD/README.md

 ## Future Improvements

-- Implement a web or mobile interface for user interaction
 - Add more disease categories to the skin disease classifier
 - Incorporate more features for pregnancy risk prediction
 - Implement explainable AI techniques for better interpretability